wp-plugins/earthquakemonitor/readme.txt

 == Installation ==

-1. Upload `EarthquakeMonitor.php` to the `/wp-content/plugins/` directory
+1. Upload the folder `EarthquakeMonitor` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add the widget to the sidebar.
 4. Customize the widget.